 Python: Initialize List of Size N with Multiplication operator

-n we get a new list with n times repeated elements.
-And if we multiple a list which has a single element, there we get a list with
+we get a new list with n times repeated elements.
+And if we multiply a list that has a single element, there we get a list with

 >>> *10 [1, 1, 1, 1, 1, 1, 1, 1, 1, 1] >>> [2,3]*5 [2, 3, 2, 3, 2, 3, 2, 3, 2, 3] >>> ["Data"] * 10 ['Data', 'Data', 'Data', 'Data', 'Data', 'Data', 'Data', 'Data', 'Data', 'Data']

 Now move to the problem statement, where we need a list that can contain the top 10 students' names.
 Using the same code structure as shown in the above example, we can initialize a list with 10 placeholder values, then later in the program.
 We can use that list at any time and assign student names to it.